Minegishi-Misa/sGRAPHIC-HUNTER/README-demo.md

-# sGRAPHIC-HUNETR single cell analysis
+# sGRAPHIC-HUNTER single cell analysis
-Code from Minegishi et.al (2022) - "Genetic optical labeling of neighboring cells interrogates cell–cell interactions in metastatic niches".
+Code from Minegishi et al. (2022) - "Genetic optical labeling of neighboring cells interrogates cell–cell interactions in metastatic niches."

 ## System requirements
-All code has been tested on a R version 4.1.2 on MacOS 10.15 and 12.5.
+All code has been tested on R version 4.1.2 on MacOS 10.15 and 12.5.

 ## Installation guide
-Rstudio are downloaded from https://www.rstudio.com/.
+Rstudio is downloaded from https://www.rstudio.com/.
-The libraries required for the analysis are listed at the biggining of the R scripts.
+The libraries required for the analysis are listed at the beginning of the R scripts.
-Typical install time is within 30 min.
+The typical install time is within 30 min.
-All code execution is available as standard equipment.

 ## Demo
-The data to be loaded in Seurat was placed in Dropbox().
-Also, the code for data analysis can be obtained via github.
-Expected output are commented as corresponding figure number at the end of each analysis code.
-Excution of all analyses require less than few days.
-SCENIC analysis require most time.

-####  Raw data
- All demultiplexed sequencing data have been deposited into the Sequencing Read Archive and are available for download under accession PRJNA841462.

-#### Data matricics
-Data matricics containing the matrix.mtx, features.tsv, and barcodes.tsv files are available from Dropbox().

 ####  Data analysis
 To download the data analysis code, git clone using the following command: